muppin/mastering-DevOps/Docker/Notes.md

 **Dockerfile**

-FROM: will specify the base image
+- FROM: will specify the base image
-LABEL: setting the author of the image
+- LABEL: setting the author of the image
+- WORKDIR : Set the working directory in the image
-COPY/ ADD : adding files or directories into the image
+- COPY/ ADD : adding files or directories into the image
-RUN: Run the commands
+- RUN: Run the commands
-EXPOSE: to expose the ports
+- EXPOSE: to expose the ports
-CMD/ENTRYPOINT: choosing what command to run when the container is launched from the image
+- CMD/ENTRYPOINT: choosing what command to run when the container is launched from the image

 ________________________________________________________________________________________________________________________________________________________________________________